CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

    $ mkvirtualenv deterministic-venv (deterministic-venv) $ pip install --require-hashes -r scipy_requirements.txt

-Guarantees:
- - All Python dependencies installed this way will contain exactly the same bits
- - Hashes safeguard against man in the middle attacks
- - Hashes safeguard against malicious modification of packages on PyPI
+Utilizing this strategy guarantees that all Python dependencies installed this way will contain exactly the same bits, hashes safeguard against man in the middle attacks, and hashes safeguard against malicious modification of packages on PyPI.

-Limitations: Packages on PyPI can be removed at any time by their maintainer. pip is only useful for managing python dependencies, and cannot be used for system dependencies and environment configuration.
+There are limitations introduced with these methods.
+Packages on PyPI can be removed at any time by their maintainer. pip is only useful for managing python dependencies, and cannot be used for system dependencies and environment configuration.

-Pip was selected because it is the standard tool, and it is most likely to maintain backward compatibility.
+pip was selected because it is the standard tool, and it is most likely to maintain backward compatibility.
 However, there are other tools with rich feature sets that simplify the process.
 In particular, [pipenv](https://docs.pipenv.org/) uses hashing and virtual environments by